yanliusp/antinu/README.md

 4. coincidence() applies coincidence cuts (time and position difference) between prompt and delayed events.

-	* Validated coincidence cuts algorithm.
+	* validated coincidence cuts algorithm.
 It is working as expected.
 (2019.Aug.16)

-	* need to think about whether/what/how to store these events.
+	* store promptId, delayedId, position diff, time diff into a new root file (candidate.root).
+It's easy to add more branches if wanted.

 ### Randomization

 ### Obsoleted